 Dance was my life!
 But from my life’s greatest passion and joy, has also come my life’s biggest struggle.

 One day during a summer practice we were called, one at a time, into our advisor’s office for ‘weigh-ins’.
-I initially didn’t think much about it until I stepped onto the scale and was horrified at the number staring back at me.
+I initially didn’t think much about it until I stepped on the scale and was horrified at the number staring back at me.
 145 pounds.
-As our advisor recorded the number, I side glanced at the paper and almost gasped as I read the weights of the others; 101, 123, 111…..it’s the first time I ever thought “I’m fat”.
-I didn’t have the knowledge, as a 16 year old, to reason that I was also at least six inches taller than those girls.
+As our advisor recorded the number, I side-glanced at the paper and almost gasped as I read the weights of the others; 101, 123, 111…..it’s the first time I ever thought “I’m fat”.
+I didn’t have the knowledge, as a 16-year-old, to reason that I was also at least six inches taller than those girls.
 I got off the scale and was randomly told to lose ten pounds, and excused from the office.